Ozzie Albies Player Props: Braves vs. Cubs

-Ozzie Albies -- batting .250 with two doubles, a triple, two home runs, two walks and 10 RBI in his past 10 games -- will be in action for the Atlanta Braves against the Chicago Cubs, with Kyle Hendricks on the mound, on August 4 at 2:20 PM ET.
+On Saturday, Ozzie Albies (.268 batting average in his past 10 games, with three doubles, a triple, two home runs, a walk and 10 RBI) and the Atlanta Braves play the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 2:20 PM ET.

-He racked up two extra-base hits in his most recent appearance (2-for-4 with a double, a triple and two RBI) against the Angels.
+In his previous game, he went 1-for-5 with a double against the Cubs.

 Ozzie Albies Game Info & Props vs. the Cubs